tiramizoo/osc-plugin/README.md

 Shipping dropdown box
 ---------------------

+  1. Include a current version of jQuery in the shops code
-Include the file includes/tiramizoo.js into checkout_shipping.php.
+  2. Include the file includes/tiramizoo-de.js or includes/tiramizoo-en.js into checkout_shipping.php.

 ---------------------------------